Moments by Will Hoffman

 I recorded it all on my mental video: Here are some jump cuts, zooms, slo-mo and freeze frames:

-Couple having coffee outside Tully's.
+Couple having coffee outside Bustle.
 He's expounding.
 She's listening, smiling a false smile and pretending to be fascinated.
 Not married.
 They will marry; him out of a need for love, her out of a greed for things.
 It will last until his need is not met and/or her greed not satisfied.
 Written on the wind.

-"No good.
-No bueno.
-Hustling myself."
 Pause.
 And begin again.
 Look around and look deeper.
 This moment.
+This step.
 This one.
+The next.
 Once and once only.

 Mixed race couple holding hands and walking with their two beautiful children, boy and girl, the coffee-colored compromise of America made real, heading to the Safeway.
 Their love as strong and lithe as their children.

-Yuppie couple coming back from the Safeway.
+Hipster couple coming back from the Safeway.
 He hasn't shaved.
 She doesn't care.
 Their little girl in the stroller is pumping her chubby pink legs trying to kick off her new pink flip-flops.

 Trendy young girl with spider-web tattoo on shoulder listens intently on her cell-phone to a friend and then complains that their numbers may be recorded by the NSA.
 Crosses the street unconsciously confident that no car within ten thousand miles will explode.
 Resenting the reasons why.